 Among the well-known filmmakers who took part in Molodist were Tom Tykwer, Xavier Dolan, François Ozon, Danny Boyle, Stephen Daldry, and Fred Kelemen.
 Molodist participants won the Golden Palm at Cannes Film Festival (Bruno Dumont) and the Golden Globe for Best Foreign Language Film (Alain Berliner).

 Geography of competition entries includes countries from almost all the continents.

-The festival used to take place on the last week of October.
-In 2017 Molodist Kyiv International Film Festival announced new annual festival dates.
-Molodist 47 will take place on May 27 – June 3, 2018.
+The festival used to take place in the last week of October.
+In 2017 Molodist Kyiv International Film Festival announced new annual festival dates – end of May - beginning of June.
 This decision was agreed by the festival management and the International Federation of Film Producers' Associations FIAPF.